Connect with others who understand.

 Living With MS and Celiac Disease

-Living with both multiple sclerosis and celiac disease can be more challenging than living with just one of the conditions.
-You may need to seek health care from two types of medical specialists: a neurologist who specializes in disease of the brain, spinal cord, and nerves; and a gastroenterologist, who specializes in disorders of the GI tract.
-You may also need to try different treatments for each condition and make sure your medications don’t negatively interact.
+Living with both MS and celiac disease can be more challenging than living with just one of the conditions.
+You may need advice from two types of medical specialists:

 Managing Multiple Sclerosis and Celiac Disease

 Treatments for MS attacks include corticosteroids to reduce nerve inflammation and plasma exchange for new and severe symptoms.
+To slow the progression of MS, doctors may prescribe disease-modifying therapies.
+These injectable or oral medicines help reduce relapses and limit damage to the nervous system.

 A MyMSTeam Member